bcspragu/logseq-sync/README.md

 ### What Works?

+With a modified Logseq, you can use the local server to

+1. Create a graph
+2. Upload (passphrase-encrypted) encryption keys
-With a modified Logseq, you can use the local server to create a graph, upload (passphrase-encrypted) encryption keys, and get temporary AWS credentials to upload your encrypted files to your private S3 bucket.
+3. Get temporary AWS credentials to upload your encrypted files to your private S3 bucket

-...aaaand that's where things start failing.
-The current issue I'm working on is [figuring out why signed uploads are failing](https://github.com/bcspragu/logseq-sync/issues/1).
-Once that's done, the whole process _might_ actually work end-to-end, and only require upstream tweaks to allow custom configurations.
+4. Upload your encrypted files

+And that's basically the full end-to-end flow!
+The big remaining things are:

+- [ ] Figuring out the WebSockets protocol
+  - I think this is for sending "hey there's an update" notifications to clients, but I've only been testing with a single client so far.
+- [ ] Build a real, persistent database backend

 ### API Documentation